 It’s a quick lunch before a hike over the hill to another bay for the five minute journey over choppy waves onto Ulva Island, a bird paradise and one of New Zealand’s first spots set aside solely for tourism.
 Yara is young enough to be my daughter and could be related as she’s just as taken in by it all from the moment we hop aboard.
 A tui greets our arrival, loud and brazen, to bush rich in beauty, its trails leading us to secret coves.
 Wood pigeons flap through the air with a whoosh of feathers.
 We see a tree flush with green plumage and red heads of a flock of cackling kakariki.
 Robot-like bell birds fill the air as silver eyes flutter from branch to branch.
 Robins with over large Disney eyes above fat bodies on spindly legs come close to inspect us.
 We record sounds on our phones then separate to take it in our own ways.
 Kaka scrack high above in the canopy.
 Oystercatchers peep on the beach.

 Back on Stewart, Yara suggests fish and chips and I get us some beer to consume outside in the wind.
 Yara tells me about her life as a social worker and now on vacation trying to clear her head from a rough few years as she begins her career and experiences a big dose of sexism.
 At the backpackers, everyone turns in early, though two sneak out and manage to see a couple of kiwi at midnight.
-A German gal and I try the same, and just end up taking a long night walk lit by the a red headlamp.
+A German gal and I try the same, and just end up taking a long night walk lit by a red headlamp.

 Morning comes far too soon – everyone crashing around packing up – and it’s time to tramp again.
 How funny that I feel that all-too-familiar anxiety return to the pit of my stomach – do I have enough food and do I have what it takes to walk for five days.
-Intellectually, I reason it out that I managed to march all of New Zealand and I’m pretty sure the answer to at least the second question is yes, but I can’t seem to shake this odd panic that all those weeks of walking and successfully moving forward were just lucky.
+Intellectually, I reason it out that I managed to march all of New Zealand and I’m pretty sure the answer to at least the second question is yes, but I can’t seem to shake this odd panic that all those weeks of walking and successfully moving forward were down to luck.

 That might be what makes me go fast with a feeling of having to ‘get there.’
 The sooner I do, the sooner this mini-crisis of self doubt disappears.
 It’s a feeling that seeps into my real life too, so that sometimes I move too fast and frantically through my tasks and through my day to somehow ensure I’ll get everything done I need to get done.